evmos/docs/docs/protocol/concepts/encoding.md

 # Encoding

-Learn about the encoding formats used on Evmos. {synopsis}
+Learn about the encoding formats used on Evmos.

 ## Pre-requisite Readings